Search

 All coursework undertaken after matriculation as a full-time degree-seeking student at Duke Kunshan University must be at another accredited four-year institution in the United States or similarly accredited institution abroad and with a liberal arts and general education curriculum.

 Duke Kunshan University students may study away for a fall or spring term and/or during the summer, either at Duke University or on a Duke Kunshan University-approved program sponsored by another university.
-In no instance may a student transfer more than 40 credits when combining study abroad, the allowable number of independent transfer courses, and AP/IPC credit.
+In no instance may a student transfer more than 40 credits when combining study away, the allowable number of independent transfer courses, and AP/IPC/prematriculation credit.
 Courses taken at other institutions could count toward the major if approved by the relevant academic unit.
 However, specific majors may place limits on the types of courses taken at Duke or other universities that can be counted toward the major.

 For courses taken at Duke University: All grades earned at Duke University are entered on the official record at Duke Kunshan University and are used in determining the grade point average.
-Courses taken at Duke University with CR/NC grading or the equivalent are accepted for transfer credit (See more information in the section on Credit/No Credit (CR/NC) Grading System).
+Courses taken at Duke University with CR/NC grading or the equivalent are accepted for transfer credit (see more information in the section on Credit/No Credit (CR/NC) Grading System).

 For courses taken at universities other than Duke University: Only those courses taken in which grades of C- or better have been earned are acceptable for transfer credit; courses taken at other institutions with CR/NC grading or the equivalent are not accepted for transfer credit.
 All other courses approved for transfer are listed on the student’s permanent record at Duke Kunshan University, but grades earned are not recorded or used in determining the grade point average.